The following Personal Tax guidance note by Tolley and written by Anne Redston provides comprehensive and up to date tax information covering:

 You must submit the appeal form to the Tribunals Service within the time limit.
 For a discussion of time limits, see the Appealing an HMRC decision ― outline and Should I appeal to the Tribunal? guidance notes.

 It is possible that fees will be charged for Tax Tribunal hearings.
 See the Should I appeal to the Tribunal? guidance note.

 The application to appeal can be made online via the GOV.UK website .
-You must include a scan or photo of the original notice or review conclusion letter with the application and (if you are not a legal representative) authorisation from your client to act on his behalf.
-There is a save option which allows you to return to the application later if you require further information to complete the form.
+You must include a scan or photo of the original notice or review conclusion letter with the application and (if the taxpayer has appointed

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login